Community Climate Actions

 Integrate CRO + CIP

-City staff are currently working on a methodology to assess Capital Improvement Projects through a triple-bottom line lens, including measuring the ghg impact of projects.
+City staff developed a methodology to assess Capital Improvement Projects through a triple-bottom line lens, including measuring the ghg impact of projects.
+Read more about how this process was developed from City Engineer Matt Rodrigues in this American Public Works Association Reporter (APWA) magazine article.

 Governor Brown Executive Order 17-20